 Besides the Orthodox ascetic Barsanuphius the Great, there was another Barsanuphius, a Monophysite heretic.
 Sophronius, Patriarch of Jerusalem, anathematized him in his “Confession of Faith,” sent to the Sixth Ecumenical Council).

-We do not know when St Barsanuphius arrived at the monastery of Abba Seridus, nor anything about the home and family of St John the Prophet.
-Following the instructions of St Barsanuphius, John attained the heights of perfection, and became like his teacher in all things.
+We do not know when Saint Barsanuphius arrived at the monastery of Abba Seridus, nor anything about the home and family of Saint John the Prophet.
+Following the instructions of Saint Barsanuphius, John attained the heights of perfection, and became like his teacher in all things.
 Out of humility, he sent those who came to him with questions to Abba Barsanuphius.

-St John foresaw and predicted many things, even his own death a week after the death of Abba Seridus.
+Saint John foresaw and predicted many things, even his own death a week after the death of Abba Seridus.
 Abba Elian, the young igumen of this monastery, begged John to remain with him for two more weeks, in order to teach him the Rule and how to govern the monastery.
-St John fulfilled his request and died after two weeks.
+Saint John fulfilled his request and died after two weeks.

-St Barsanuphius the Great survived his disciple and friend, but embraced complete silence and refused to give answers to anyone.
+Saint Barsanuphius the Great survived his disciple and friend, but embraced complete silence and refused to give answers to anyone.
 These two ascetics have left the soul-profiting book, GUIDANCE TOWARD SPIRITUAL LIFE: ANSWERS TO THE QUESTIONS OF DISCIPLES by the Holy Monastic Fathers Barsanuphius and John as their spiritual legacy.
-This book was known to many saints who lived at a later time, as evidenced by the wrings of St Theodore the Studite (November 11 and January 26), the hieromonk Nikon Chernogorets (+ 1060), St Simeon the New Theologian (March 12), and other Orthodox ascetics and writers.
+This book was known to many saints who lived at a later time, as evidenced by the wrings of Saint Theodore the Studite (November 11 and January 26), the hieromonk Nikon Chernogorets (+ 1060), Saint Simeon the New Theologian (March 12), and other Orthodox ascetics and writers.